arduino/docs-content/content/hardware/05.pro-solutions/solutions-and-kits/opta/tutorials/tank-level-app-note/content.md

 This application note aims to show a system capable of monitoring and adjusting two tank levels using Opta™.
 We will refer to those tanks as **Big Tank (BT) and Small Tank (ST)**.
 The goals to be met by the application are the following:

-- BT and ST levels must stay within a minimum and a maximum user-defined level; maximum and minimum levels will be measured using float switches.
+- Big Tank (BT) and Small Tank (ST) levels must stay within a minimum and a maximum user-defined level; maximum and minimum levels will be measured using float switches.
 A vertical-type float switch will be used for measuring the maximum level, while a horizontal-type float switch will be used for measuring the minimum level in the tanks.
 - If the ST level goes below its minimum level, a relay opens a gate valve from the BT, letting the BT liquid fill the ST. When the level in the ST goes over its maximum, the relay closes the gate valve.
 - If the BT level goes over its maximum level, a pump is activated to bring its level back below its maximum level.
 - If the BT level goes below its minimum level, the system gets blocked, and the levels of the ST don't activate the relay that opens or closes the gate valve of the BT.